Baskoekkoek1/Baskoekkoek1/README.md

 ### Hello!
 My name is Bas Koekkoek...

-... and at the moment I am finishing the Codaisseur Full Stack JavaScript Academdy. :books:
+... and I have recently graduated the Codaisseur Full Stack JavaScript Academdy, currently I'm looking for a new adventure. :seedling:

 At Codaisseur I've learned all the technologies and concepts listed here <br/>
 <--------------------------------------------------------------------